 I am currently a professional Educator and specialize in the French Language.
 I have spent the last year teaching within the Lambton Kent District School Board.
 I am qualified to teach at the following levels: Primary, Junior, Intermediate and Senior.
 I have also achieved additional qualifications specializing in Special Education, Reading, Dramatic Arts and Social Sciences.

 Describe where you were raised and what your childhood was like.

-I was raised in a small city called Sarnia, Ontario with a population of approximately 75,000 people.
-My family is very loving and supportive who mean the world to me.
+I was raised in the small city of Sarnia, in South Western Ontario.
+With a population of approximately 75,000 people, Sarnia is on the border between Ontario and Michigan, at the bottom of Lake Huron.
+My family is very loving and supportive which means the world to me.
 My parents have always encouraged me to reach for the stars and accomplish my dreams.
 I have been taught to think and live a positive life.
 With my family’s guidance, I have been taught to show empathy and love to others.
-My whole family including myself has good values and morals.
-My parents were good role models and taught me to have excellent work ethics.
+My parents have always been excellent role models and encouraged me to have a strong work ethic.